SIMBAChain/libsimba/sphinx/source/intro.md

 Further configuration options available in the simba env file:

-* WRITE_TOKEN_TO_FILE: boolean.
+* SIMBA_WRITE_TOKEN_TO_FILE: boolean.
 If set to true, this will cache tokens to file.
 Otherwise they are cached in memory.
 Default is true.
-* TOKEN_DIR: string.
+* SIMBA_TOKEN_DIR: string.
 If WRITE_TOKEN_TO_FILE is true, this should be set to where tokens should be stored.
     Default is "./"
-* CONNECTION_TIMEOUT: float.
+* SIMBA_CONNECTION_TIMEOUT: float.
 Connection timeout in seconds for requests.
 Default is 5 which is the httpx default.
-* LOG_LEVEL: set the logging level.
+* SIMBA_LOG_LEVEL: set the logging level.
 Can be one of 'CRITICAL', 'FATAL', 'ERROR', 'WARNING, 'INFO', 'DEBUG', 'NOTSET'

 ### Logging

 To configure logging, there are two options:
-* For simply changing the log level, set the `LOG_LEVEL` in the env file (see above).
+* For simply changing the log level, set the `SIMBA_LOG_LEVEL` in the env file (see above).
+This sets the level of the loggers in the `libsimba` namespace only.
 * To fully configure logging, set the `SIMBA_LOG_CONFIG` environment variable pointing to a logging file.
   If you don't set that the default `libsimba/logging.conf` configuration will be used.
 If you provide a logging config file that is json and has a `.json` file extension, then it will be loaded as a dictionary config.
   Otherwise `ini` file format is assumed.
+Ensure there is a `libsimba` logger defined.

 ## *Usage*
 ### *Instantiate the SIMBA client*